 We’re proud to be able to offer a wide range of creative services for your next project.
 The list below is comprehensive, though not exhaustive.
 If you find yourself needing additional design services, let us know.
 Chances are, we’ve done it before.

 We get it.
-Design, the tools we use for design, and file prep can be tricky.
+Design, as well as the applications we use to design, and file prep can be tricky.
 We’ve put together some of the most common questions we get from customers to help.
 If you have additional questions, please don’t hesitate to reach out to us.

 Adobe InDesign is the leading desktop publishing software.
 It allows for sophisticated assembly of text, linked photos and logos.
 Illustrator may also be used for assembly, but files typically are larger and edits may be more taskful.
 Both InDesign and Illustrator contain Pantone libraries for spot color projects.
 Photoshop should be limited to image creation only since text will be rasterized into pixels, rendering it difficult to read, especially when using small point sizes.